MouseLand/suite2p/tutorial/tutorial.md

 7. Now run `python -m suite2p` and you're all set.
 8. Running the command `suite2p --version` in the terminal will print the install version of suite2p.

 For additional dependencies, like h5py, NWB, Scanbox, and server job support, use the command `python -m pip install suite2p[io]`.
+If using the zsh shell, make sure to use `' '` around the suite2p[io].

 ### 2. Run suite2p on the dataset